Last updated March 16th, 2023.

 Ranked as the largest homebuilder in Japan, Daiwa specializes in prefabricated residential housing.

-Aside from developing residential, commercial, retail, and office structures, Daiwa builds industrial and healthcare buildings too.
+Aside from developing residential, commercial, retail, and office structures, Daiwa also builds industrial and healthcare buildings.

 Daiwa House Group has a vast array of other business interests.
 Most interestingly, it also operates as a sales agency for HAL robot suits – wearable exoskeletons that enhance the wearer’s physical capacities.